 A hierarchy is rooted in a secret seed key, kept in the TPM.
-To create a hierarchy of keys, the seed key is used to generate an asymmetric key that uses a specific set of algorithms.
-If this key is a restricted decryption key, then it is a Storage Key to which other objects may be attached.
+To create a hierarchy of keys, the seed key (Primary Seed) is used to generate a key that uses a specific set of algorithms.
+If this key is a restricted decryption key, then it is a Parent Key.
+If it is not a Derivation Parent, then it is a Storage Parent under which other objects may be created or attached.